Simple ways to improve your audio and video content

 It is important, before you start your recording project, to make sure you have the right equipment.

-You can borrow audio and video (AV) recording equipment from Computing Services or use the University’s facilities to record professional AV.
+You can borrow audio and video (AV) recording equipment from Digital, Data & Technology (DD&T) or use the University’s facilities to record professional AV.
 Email firstname.lastname@example.org to make an enquiry.

 Use the right techniques